Craigharrison79/MS3-Recipes/README.md

 # Deployment

 Repository is hosted on Github and deployed on Heroku.
-I developed the website using the Code Institute template on Gitpod, and pushs to GitHub by the uses of the Gitpod terminal.
+I developed the website using the Code Institute template on Gitpod, and push to GitHub by the uses of the Gitpod terminal.

 ### Other platforms used